nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Format:** `add_session s/NAME d/DATE p/POINTS m/INDEX [m/INDEX]…`

 **Constraints:**
-- **Points** should be an integer between 0 and 100.
+- **Points** should be an integer between 0 and 100 inclusive.
 A maximum of 100 points can be awarded to any session.
 - **Duplicate Session** You cannot add a session to a member if the member already attended a session with the same name
 - **Unique Session Name**: Each session name must be unique within a member.
 This ensures that each session is distinct and prevents duplicate records.